What can you do with bread during a storm? Sandwiches, save cookies, and more. Find a bunch of ideas in this post.

 Cold cuts and condiments are out because you don’t want to keep opening and closing the fridge.
 But peanut butter sandwiches are great.
 Peanut butter is shelf stable and has protein, which you might be lacking if you usually get yours from meat.

 You could also go with tuna sandwiches.
 Mine usually have mayo and eggs, so you can’t make my tuna sandwiches.
-But you can make one without mayo.
-Just use olive oil as a substitute.
+But you can make one with shelf-stable mayo packets (which you should pick up before the storm).
 Just make sure you packed a manual can opener in your hurricane survival kit so you can open that tuna.

 And, if you want another sandwich idea, you can mash chickpeas to mimic tuna salad as well.